Bio (Hany Fahmy)

 School of Business

-Hany Fahmy is the finance intellectual lead of the School of Business, Faculty of Management at Royal Roads University.
-Fahmy’s field of specialization is time series econometrics and its applications to macroeconomics, portfolio theory, behavioral finance and decision theory.
-In his research, he uses tools from mathematics and statistics to analyze, model and test how individuals and institutions make optimal financial and economic decisions.
-Fahmy recently extended the classical mean-variance portfolio theory to include a time dimension (see Fahmy's 2020 mean-variance time paper).
-His extension theorem has many applications in business, economics and finance.
-Fahmy’s work has been published in many academic journals in the fields of economics, statistics and finance.
+Hany Fahmy is the finance intellectual lead of the School of Business, Faculty of Management, at Royal Roads University.
+Fahmy’s field of specialization is time series econometrics, portfolio theory, behavioral finance, and decision theory.
+In his research, he uses tools from mathematics and statistics to analyze, model, and test how individuals and institutions make optimal financial and economic decisions.
+Fahmy’s work has been published in many academic journals in the fields of economics, statistics, and finance.

-Fahmy holds a Ph.D. in Economics from Concordia University (2012), a Master of Economics from the American University, and an undergraduate degree in mathematics from University of Toronto.
-He also holds a Bachelor of Business Administration and Foreign Trade.
+Fahmy holds a PhD in Economics from Concordia University (2012), a Master in Economics from the American University (2006), and an undergraduate degree in mathematics.
 He was awarded the Balvir Singh Award for academic excellence on the basis of an outstanding GPA of 4.02 in the PhD program from Concordia University in 2011.